HaimW/solocat-testing/README.md

 # 🎵 Audio Processing System - Testing Framework

-A comprehensive testing framework for a distributed audio processing system with **cross-platform** compatibility.
+A comprehensive testing framework for a distributed audio processing system built for **Linux**.

 ## 🏗️ System Architecture